Bloeckchengrafik/ftConvention2022/cpp/2_MotorSwitch.md

 Afterwards two pointers for `switch` and `motor` are defined.
 In setup routine your swarm starts with

 ```
+Serial.begin(115200);

+// start the swarm
+ftSwarm.verbose(true);
 FtSwarmSerialNumber local = ftSwarm.begin( );
 ```

+You need to initialize the serial communication since to send some startup and error messages if needed.
+With `ftSwarm.verbose(true);`, the ftSwarm gets chatty.
+Just to show, what's going on.

 The result is the serial number of your local controller.
 With this serial number, you could now instantiate switch and motor: